steipete/canvas/README.md

 - Attach to an existing Chrome/Chromium session (instead of always launching our own).
 - Screenshot options: no viewport sizing, full-page vs viewport toggle, JPEG, clip rect, DPR control.
 - File server features: no SPA fallback, no custom headers, no directory listing toggle, no 404 page.
+- Session robustness: no stale-session cleanup, PID validation, or “restart” command; daemon log exists but no `canvas logs`.